romankurnovskii/romankurnovskii.github.io/content/posts/hugo-add-image-zoomin/index.en.md

 ---
-title: Resize a picture on click in Hugo
+title: Hugo resize a picture on click
 description: Script will zoom in on a picture on click in Hugo
 toc: true
 authors: [roman-kurnovskii]